duffyevan/procjamproject/README.md

 This is a project I'm doing for my "AI For Games" class at WPI.
 I'm submitting to \#PROCJAM but the project itself is due the following week, so I will continue to work on it untill a week after its submitted.
 Here's what I plan to do in the order I plan to do it

+This code utilized the [mesh](https://github.com/leebyron/mesh) library for processing, you will need to download it to run this code.
 ## Plan:

 Make a procedural medieval map generator.